ZenLedger Review

 Tax-loss harvesting means selling assets at a loss to offset capital gains and reduce your tax bill.
 ZenLedger has a dedicated dashboard showing all your unrealized losses in real time.
 You can see which assets are underwater and by how much, then make informed decisions before year-end.
 The tool also lets you compare different cost basis methods to maximize your tax savings.

 Yes.
-If you held crypto on foreign exchanges like Binance.com, Bybit, or OKX with a combined value over $10,000 at any point during the year, you must file FinCEN Form 114.
+Foreign-account reporting can apply when combined balances exceed a threshold.
+Check FinCEN's current Form 114 rules before filing.
 ZenLedger automatically detects foreign exchange accounts and generates the FBAR report for you.
 This is a major advantage for US taxpayers using non-US platforms.

-As of January 2026, ZenLedger offers four paid plans: Starter at $49 per year for 100 transactions, Premium at $149 for 5,000 transactions with DeFi and CPA access, Executive at $399 for 15,000 transactions plus professional review, and Unlimited at $799 for unlimited transactions.
+This profile lists Starter at $49 for 100 transactions and Premium at $149 for 5,000.
+It lists Executive at $399 for 15,000 and Unlimited at $799.
+Confirm current plan terms before paying.
 There is also a free tier limited to 25 transactions.

 Yes.
 The Form 8949 export populates every field correctly when imported into TurboTax.
 ZenLedger separates short-term and long-term gains properly and calculates cost basis using the method you select.
 The software flags miscategorized transactions - such as staking rewards - for review rather than silently accepting incorrect categorizations.